Call It English: The Languages of Jewish American Literature

-Call It English: The Languages of Jewish American Literature is a 2006 monograph by American-Israeli literary scholar Hana Wirth-Nesher, Professor of English and American Studies at Tel Aviv University.
-Wirth-Nesher investigates how Jewish American writers from the late nineteenth century to the present have incorporated multilingual elements—particularly Hebrew, Yiddish, and Aramaic—into their English-language works.
-Through analysis of authors including Abraham Cahan, Mary Antin, Henry Roth, Saul Bellow, Cynthia Ozick, and Philip Roth, Wirth-Nesher traces the evolution of what she terms linguistic "accent marks" in Jewish American literature, demonstrating how these writers employ strategies such as bilingual wordplay, interlingual puns, cross-cultural translations, and liturgical elements to negotiate between assimilation and cultural distinctiveness.
-The author argues that this multilingual dimension distinguishes Jewish American literature from other ethnic American literatures and represents a continuation of historical Jewish literary traditions.
-The book was selected as a Runner-Up for the 2006 National Jewish Book Award in Modern Jewish Thought and was selected as one of Choice's Outstanding Academic Titles for 2007.
+Call It English: The Languages of Jewish American Literature is a 2006 book by Hana Wirth-Nesher, a professor of English and American studies at Tel Aviv University, published by Princeton University Press.
+It examines the presence of Hebrew, Yiddish and Aramaic in the English prose of Jewish American writers from the 1890s onward, with chapters on Abraham Cahan, Mary Antin, Henry Roth, Saul Bellow, Cynthia Ozick and Philip Roth, among others.
+Wirth-Nesher argues that the traces these languages leave in English—accents, puns, half-translations, snatches of liturgy—give Jewish American writing much of its character and set it apart from other American ethnic literatures.
+The book was a runner-up for the 2006 National Jewish Book Award in Modern Jewish Thought and was named one of Choices Outstanding Academic Titles for 2007.